rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

 ### 12.1.4 Creating your own annotation declarations

 In this section, you’ll learn how to declare annotations, using the annotations from JKid as an example.
-The `@JsonExclude` annotation has the simplest form, because it doesn’t have any parameters.
+The `@JsonExclude` annotation has the simplest form, because it doesn't have any parameters.
 The syntax looks like a regular class declaration, with the added `annotation` modifier before the `class` keyword:

 ```kotlin
 annotation class JsonExclude